linepogl/impartial-pipes/doc/Combining/p_merge.md

 ## p_merge

-Partial function to merge two iterables.
+Returns a partial function that merges two iterables.
  - If `$preserveKeys` is `false`, the result is a 0-indexed iteration.
  - If `$preserveKeys` is `true`, the keys of the two iterables are preserved.
 If the same key exists in both iterables, only the first occurrence is used.